 How to work with Windows Explorer in Windows 7 or File Explorer in Windows 8

-In Windows 8, the File Explorer has been given a major overhaul in the form of the ribbon interface.
-This new design brings all of the tools that were previously buried in the menus of previous File Explorers, and puts them out in the open, organized and easy to find.
+In Windows 8 and Windows 8.1, File Explorer has been given a major overhaul in the form of the ribbon interface.
+This new design brings all of the tools that were previously buried in the menus of the previous Windows Explorer from Windows 7, and puts them out in the open, organized and easy to find.
 Upon exploring this new interface, you'll find the only menu to survive the cut is the File menu, though you'll also find that it looks nothing like it used to.
 It turns out that this menu is very useful and includes lots of tools that you will want to use.
-Here's how it works.
+Here's how it works:

-One way that Windows 8 improves over previous versions of Windows is by adding the ribbon interface introduced in Microsoft Office 2007 into the File Explorer.
+One way that Windows 8 and Windows 8.1 improve over previous versions of Windows is by adding the ribbon interface introduced in Microsoft Office 2007 into the File Explorer.
 This ribbon introduces a system of tabs and buttons.
 Each tab, like the menus they replace, houses a series of tools to help you work with files and folders.
-The first tab we'll show you is the default Home tab.
+In this article we'll show you the default Home tab.
 This is where you'll find the tools you'll need most often while browsing in the File Explorer.